rniii/cuttle/README.md

   - [Zen](#zen)
   - [Roadmap](#roadmap)

-## Cuttle for Rustaceans
+## Ri for Rustaceans

-Superficially, Cuttle is very similar to Rust.
+Superficially, Ri is very similar to Rust.
 Some syntax has been adapted for readability, and also for better familiarity for users of other languages.
 These are, mainly:

 - Semicolons are not necessary.
 The parser will automatically insert them.
-- Type signatures are not necessary most of the time, but the compiler will suggest you to add them for any exported functions and constants.
-Type inference is global, and it will even infer generics!
+- Type inference is global, so function signatures are fully optional, even if you deal with generic code.
+However, exported types which do not have a signature will emit a warning
-- Functions and types do not need `::`.
+- Modules and types do not need `::`.
 Instead, `.` is used.
 This is nicer to read and does not have any problems since its easy to deduce at compile time whether something is a type or module.
 - `case` is used instead of `match`.
 This is more familiar to other languages, and doesn't hide the fact that it is simply a safer, more powerful `switch`.
 - `type` is used instead of `struct` and `enum`.
 - `#[derive(..)]` is achieved through `type Foo: Eq, Ord`
+- Types can be hinted in any expression: `parse("foo") : T` is preferred over `parse.<T>("foo")` (or Rust's turbofish `::<>`)

 ### `Option` types are implicit